Space-Engineers-Modding/modding-reference/_doc/tutorials/tools/3d-modelling/seut/create-material.md

 <div class="table-responsive">

 {: .table .table-bordered}
-| This tutorial teaches you how to
+| This tutorial walks you through the process of creating a new material, containing multiple textures, that is compatible with Space Engineers.
+The material is created through the SEUT functionalities for material creation.

 </div>